 Blocks with rolling elements are an engineering development of the plain bearing block.

-Roller bearing block features:
+Ball bearing block features:

-- Outstanding response under acute dynamic loads
+- Outstanding response under dynamic loads

-- Ultimate all round, multi-purpose high performance functionality for Regatta sailing
+- Ultimate performance and functionality for racing

-- Excellent durability with Torlon roller bearings
+- Excellent durability with Delrin/Torlon ball bearings

 Parts of a Yacht Rigging Block, traditional and modern